-I, \\\\\, hereby authorize the Director and Faculty of the Columbia State Anesthesia Technology Program to release information regarding my student performance in the Columbia State Anesthesia Technology Program to those parties that are interested in employing the said named above.
-Columbia State Community College is hereby released from all liability that may arise from the release of the information requested.

-This authorization may be revoked, but not retroactive to the release of information made in good faith.
+I, , hereby authorize the Director and Faculty of the Columbia hesia Technology Program to release information regarding my student performance imbia State Anesthesia Technology Program to those parties that are interested in the said named above.
+Columbia State Community College is hereby released from all 1 , 0 t may arise from the release of the information requested.
+This author faith. ization may be revoked, but not retroactive to the release of information made in good Signed Date Address Phone